kswope/book-learnin/README.md

 (AST).

-__I'm skipping most of this because I think ruby DSL's are a better option for the rare occasion that the Interpreter Pattern would be applicable.__
+__I'm skipping most of this because I think ruby DSL's are a better option for the rare occasion that the Interpreter Pattern would be applicable.
+And this stuff is so challanging that I'll forget it by tomorrow anyway.__